zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/operations-guide.md

     ```output
     Drive add done: Storage rebalance is in progress
     ```
-7. List Portworx pools again and you will see one of the pools now has a new drive added.
+7. List the Portworx pools again and you will see one of the pools now has a new drive added.

     ```text
     pxctl service pool show